Ferdilii/motorized_macro_rail_int_fix/README.md

 cumbersome compared to an analog stick when it comes to positioning the camera.
 * [Some cameras](https://fujifilm-x.com/en-gb/learning-centre/using-focus-bracketing-and-stacking/)
-have built in [focus stacking](https://en.wikipedia.org/wiki/Focus_stacking) features while other support remote control phone/computer [apps](https://camranger.com/camranger-2/) that add the feature.
+have built in [focus stacking](https://en.wikipedia.org/wiki/Focus_stacking) features while others support remote control phone/computer [apps](https://camranger.com/camranger-2/) that add the feature.
 A limitation here is that you will be limited to autofocus lenses and [higher-magnification](https://www.bhphotovideo.com/c/product/1712870-REG/venus_optics_ve9028fe_laowa_90mm_f_2_8_2x.html) lenses usually do not offer autofocus as an option.